Tyabji family: Academia

+Zehra Fyzee was a writer, playwriter and editor working in India in the early part of the twentieth century.

 Social work

 Sumaira Abdulali is the founder of the NGO Awaaz Foundation and convenor of the Movement against Intimidation, Threat and Revenge against Activists.
 Abdulali is currently Governing Council member of the Bombay Natural History Society.
 Abdulali has been referred to as one of India's foremost environmental activists.
 Abdulali has spoken at events in universities such as Harvard University, IIT, Delhi University, Bombay University and has been awarded the Mother Teresa Award for Social Justice.

 Kamila Faiz Badruddin Tyabji, KarmaVeer Puraskaar, was the founder and first chair of the Women's Indian Association of the United Kingdom and founder of Women's India Trust.
+As a lawyer, Tyabji was renowned for being London's only woman barrister and the first to argue a case before the Privy Council.
 Tyabji represented India at the United Nations Commission on the Status of Women.
 Tyabji attended St. Xavier's College, Bombay and St Hugh's College, Oxford, where Indira Gandhi was a classmate of hers.
 Tyabji is recognized as one of the first Muslim women to graduate from the University of Oxford and has published several works on Muhammadan Law.

+Laila Tyabji, Padma Shri, is an Indian social worker, designer, writer, and craft activist.
+She is one of the founders of Dastkar, a Delhi-based non governmental organization, working for the revival of traditional crafts in India.

+Amina Hydari, Kaisar-i-Hind was an Indian social worker and the first female recipient of the Kaisar-i-Hind Medal.
+She founded the Lady Hydari Club in 1929.